Review and computational comparison of adaptive least-squares finite element schemes: Introduction

-The least-squares finite element methods (LSFEMs) are high\-ly popular for adaptive mesh-refining algorithms due to their built-in a~posteriori error estimators.
 However, the advances in the convergence analysis with rates for adaptive FEMs in the past 15 years seem not to be applicable to this class of methods.
 This is because the built-in estimator lacks prefactors in terms of the mesh-size inhibiting all known arguments for the proof of a local reduction of this estimator.
 In order to overcome this, an alternative explicit residual-based error estimator for an adaptive mesh-refining algorithm with optimal convergence rates is developed for the Poisson model problem in~\cite{MR3296614} and for further linear model problems in~\cite{MR3599566,MR3715170,MR3757107}.
-The known convergence results for \(h\)-adaptive LSFEMs are summarized and extended in the thesis~\cite{BringmannDissertation} for the Poisson model problem, the Stokes equations, and the linear elasticity equations with discretization of arbitrary polynomial degree and mixed boundary conditions in three spatial dimensions.
+The known convergence results for \(h\)-adaptive LSFEMs are summarised and extended in the thesis~\cite{BringmannDissertation} for the Poisson model problem, the Stokes equations, and the linear elasticity equations with discretisation of arbitrary polynomial degree and mixed boundary conditions in three spatial dimensions.
 All these algorithms employ a separate marking strategy with a quasi-optimal data approximation algorithm \cite{MR3719030}.

 The negligence of the divergence contribution to the flux error allows for a collective marking strategy driven by the (slightly) modified alternative error estimator \cite{MR4011536,MR4271577}.
 This guarantees optimal convergence rates in terms of the energy error plus the \(L^2\) error of the flux variable.